EPERLab/CLEW/docs/fichas/11_Irrigation.rst

 CapitalCost[r,t,y]
 ---------

-The capital cost is given in MUS$ per km3, the data is based on the Arenal-Tempisque Irrigation Project and from the project of Water Supply for the Middle basin of the Tempisque River and Coastal Communities (PAACUME project.
+The capital cost is given in MUS$ per km3, the data is based on the Arenal-Tempisque Irrigation Project and from the project of Water Supply for the Middle basin of the Tempisque River and Coastal Communities (PAACUME project).

 .. table::
    :align:   center